Rockpods/void-de-installer/README.md

     sudo ./install.sh
     ```
     If you want to view the script before running, run the following command: `cat install.sh | less`.
 Press q to exit less.\
-    If you want to not install printer drivers, open `printer.sh` at `extra/printer.sh` in a text editor and edit line 3 to say `install="n"`.
+    If you want to not install printer drivers, open `printer.sh` at `desktops/extra/printer.sh` in a text editor and edit line 3 to say `install="n"`.
 <!-- 5.
 If you want to create the same directories in your home folder that would be exist on a Windows machine, run the folllowing command:
     ```sh
     mkdir ~/Documents ~/Downloads ~/Music ~/Videos ~/Desktop ~/Pictures
     ``` -->
-6. If you are using an SSD, after log in, check [the wiki](https://docs.voidlinux.org/config/ssd.html) to learn how to enable periodic trim.
+6. If you are using an SSD, after log in, check the [Void Linux Documentation](https://docs.voidlinux.org/config/ssd.html) to learn how to enable periodic trim.
 Cronie should already be installed and enabled.